Can Reverse Osmosis Really Add Minerals Back to Your Water?

 Baruch Ziser is a leading expert in water technology with fifty years of experience.
 As the inventor of TipaTech filters and a senior scientist at the Technion’s INOVATEC program, he has developed advanced water systems that reduce impurities while retaining and adding the necessary minerals for optimal body function.
 His innovations are recognized globally for improving drinking water quality in homes and agriculture.

-The TipaTech Water Systems have been
+The TipaTech Water Filtration Systems have been Tested and Certified by IAPMO

-NSF/ANSI 61, NSF/ANSI 42, NSF/ANSI/CAN 372-2022 | IAPMO, R&T, UPC, ASSE and the Standards Council of Canada
+NSF/ANSI/CAN Standards | IAPMO, R&T, UPC and the Standards Council of Canada

 More to Know